abavisg/may-vibes-16/README.md

 - `GET /api/status/{debate_id}` - Get debate status
 - `GET /api/debates` - List all debates
 - `GET /api/debate/{debate_id}` - Get detailed debate information

+## Agent Modules

+The system includes three specialized agent modules:

+- **Pro Agent**: Argues in favor of the debate topic
+- **Con Agent**: Argues against the debate topic
+- **Moderator Agent**: Evaluates arguments and declares a winner

+Each agent is implemented as a standalone module in the `debate_day/agents` directory with its own configuration and strategy.

 ## Sample Topics